Department of Health: 612 new positive COVID-19 cases bring statewide total to 72,894

 According to the latest report:

-— Clarion County currently has one new death with a total of 27 reported cases and two deaths.
+— Clarion County currently remains unchanged with a total of 27 reported cases and two deaths.

 — Indiana County currently has 91 reported cases and five deaths.